huzhengdongcs/DAC-DETR/README.md

 The trained models are saved in output.

-For example, you can test dac_cdn_ice with 12 epochs by
+For example, you can test dac_cdn_ice with 12 epochs, Res50 by

 ```
 sh test.sh